Five Guys: Menu

-Since 2014, the chain also sells milkshakes in the traditional vanilla, chocolate, and strawberry flavors, and can also be ordered with the customer's choice of up to 10 free toppings mixed in, ranging from Oreo cookies to bacon.
+Since 2014, the chain also sells milkshakes in the traditional vanilla, chocolate, and strawberry flavors, which can also be ordered with the customer's choice of up to 10 free toppings mixed in, ranging from Oreo cookies to bacon.

 Five Guys experimented with offering coffee, but this was discontinued due to quality concerns.
 Like other breakfast items, such as the BLT sandwich and bacon, egg and cheese sandwich, coffee is currently only offered in Five Guys's airport locations and its location near McPherson Square station.